skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2022-09-06, with latest median and mean data as of [Episode 226](https://thefeed.libsyn.com/226-libsyn-auto-ads-apple-podcasts-charts-and-youtube-podcasts).*

 *Updated 2022-08-28, with latest country and user agent data as of [Episode 225](https://thefeed.libsyn.com/225-julep-canada-and-the-latino-podcast-listener-report).*

 *Updated 2022-08-09, with latest median and mean data as of [Episode 224](https://thefeed.libsyn.com/224-podcast-subscriber-metrics-and-when-youll-make-money-from-your-podcast).*